Paper Conservation Terminology

 Washing: To use water, occasionally in combination with other solvents, enzymes, surfactants, etc., to treat a paper artifact.
 The purpose of washing is to remove or reduce soluble deterioration products such as acidity or discoloration.

-Deacidification: While this term may be common outside of conservation, we do not use this term, because it is imprecise and suggests a type of treatment which we do not conduct or condone.
+Deacidification: While this term may be common outside of conservation, we do not often use this term because it is imprecise.
 Instead, we will refer to washing and alkalinization, or imparting an alkaline reserve.

 Stain reduction: Diminishing discoloration in the paper support.

 Mending: To locally join splits or tears or otherwise reinforce cracks in a paper support using an adhesive.

 Lining: To provide an overall secondary support to a paper object, often mulberry paper with wheat starch paste.